What do breath and clouds have in common?

 A floating ghostly mass

-The thing is that when water molecules cool down they form hydrogen bonds.
+The thing is that when water molecules cool down they form hydrogen bonds as I noted above.
 Those are the bonds that allow one hydrogen atom to connect two larger atoms together (in this case two oxygen atoms).

 Air bubbles create scatter which reflects white light.
-The net effect is that the enmeshed air molecules within a web of cooled down water vapor molecules show up as floating ghostly mass.
+The result is that the enmeshed air molecules within a web of cooled down water vapor molecules show up as floating ghostly mass.

 What about water droplets within clouds?